elishapruner/Makerspace-VR-Challenge/README.md

 If you are interested in participating in the challenge, the first step is to join the Slack group at: makerspacevrchallenge.slack.com.
 Slack is the main communication channel for the competition, and anyone with a uOttawa email can join directly.
 The second step is to come to the workshop sessions.
 Workshops take place every Wednesday at 6 pm in the Design Commons room (whiteboard room) on the first floor of the STEM building next to the MakerSpace.
 Workshops are hands-on, bring your laptops and we will build apps for the latest VR headsets together.

-If you have any other questions please send a message to Elisha on Slack, or email her at eprun034@uottawa.ca.

 Hope to see you at this week's workshop!